|Melbourne, Australia, 31 October 2022||ASX:

 Progress of Clinical Programs

-CLINUVEL is actively conducting clinical trials to evaluate the safety and efficacy of melanocortins – including afamelanotide – for a range of patients with genetic, metabolic, systemic, and life-threatening, acute disorders.
-The expanded clinical program progressed during the quarter with key developments in individual programs is reported below.
+CLINUVEL is focused on an expanded range of targeted clinical development programs evaluating the safety and efficacy of melanocortins – including afamelanotide – for patients with genetic, metabolic, life-threatening and acute disorders.
+A summary of the clinical programs is provided below:

 |CUV156 adult xeroderma pigmentosum C (XP-C) patients||Study ongoing.
 Results expected in 2022.|